-- They also take a while to take effect; it wouldn't be the instant mood lift that Lisa got.
+- They also take a while to take effect (sometimes several weeks); it wouldn't be the instant mood lift that Lisa got.

 - No Medication for Me is a huge cause of problems in Real Life, when people invoke it from media depictions, enough to be mentioned on Television Is Trying to Kill Us as one way that doing what you see in the media can literally kill you.
 Here are a few of the ways that refusing medication/stopping it abruptly or too soon can kill or seriously injure you: